xilix/uo/README.md

-if some operation over some nested key is need but we cannot asure that any of the parent keys are set up then is need to check all the parent keys in order to avoid a undefined is not wathever runtime error:
+if some operation over some nested key is need but we cannot asure that any of the parent keys are set up then is need to check all the parent keys in order to avoid a Cannot read property wathever of undefined runtime error:

 ```js
 var getJobInsurancesAmount = function (person) {